 The style, you will know from photos on Bondi Beach in the thirties, particularly those taken by Geoge Caddy.
 However, there are also Max Dupain's photos and Charles Meere's 1940 painting, Australian Beach Pattern.
 The swim shorts you see there, were made from slow drying, heavy wool, with a belt, becasue wool becomes heavy then wants to fall off.

-Pride's reinterpretation, employs the fastest drying stretch fabric on earth> except fromn the bike-friendly crotch, they are single layered, so virtually weightless, even when wet.
-Beachobatics exponents (if any still existed), would swear by their comfort, flexibility, and lack of drips.
+Pride's reinterpretation, employs the fastest drying stretch fabric on earth.
+Except for the crotch, they are single layered, so virtually weightless, even when wet.
+Beachobatics exponents (if they still exist), would swear by their comfort, flexibility, and lack of drips.

-The belt, while fully functioning and with proper belt loops, is really just a nod to tradition.
+The belt, while fully functioning, is really a nod to tradition.
 These shorts are so grippy, there is no way they're coming off, no matter how you might move or get dumped.

 - Twice-sewn (overlocked and cover stitched) seams.

 - Single layered for fast-drying performance, with extra crotch lining for comfort.